astro-tiptop/TIPTOP/docs/source/parameterFile.rst

    *type: list of float*,
    *default: [0.0]*,
    DM altitude in meters
-   Must be the same length as NumberActuators?
+   Must be the same length as NumberActuators and DmPitchs

 .. option:: OptimizationZenith

    **Optional**,
    *type: float*,
    *default: [0.0]*,
-   Zenith position in arcsec.
-Unclear to me what this does.
+   Zenith position in arcsec of the direction in which the AO correction is optimized.
-   Must be the same length as NumberActuators?
+   Must be the same length as OptimisationAzimuth  and OptimizationWeight These are for wide field AO system, should be a requirement for MCAO and GLAO

 .. option:: OptimizationAzimuth

    **Optional**,
    *type: list of float*,
    *default: [0.0]*,
-   Azimuth in degrees
-   Must be the same length as NumberActuators?
+   Azimuth in degrees  of the direction in which the AO correction is optimized Must be the same length as OptimizationZenith and OptimizationWeight These are for wide field AO system, should be a requirement for MCAO and GLAO

 .. option:: OptimizationWeight

    **Optional**,
    *type: float*,
    *default: [1.0]*,
-   Weights of what? for the optical gains? of the individual DM?
+   Weights of the optimisation directions
-   Must be the same length as NumberActuators?
+   Must be the same length as OptimizationZenith and OptimizationAzimuth These are for wide field AO system, should be a requirement for MCAO and GLAO

 .. option:: OptimizationConditioning

    **Optional**,
    *type: float*,
    *default: 1.0e2*,
-   Matrix Conditioning in the SVD sens?
+   Matrix Conditioning threshold in the truncated SVD inversion.
-   Must be the same length as NumberActuators?

 .. option:: NumberReconstructedLayers

    **Optional**,
    *type: int*,
    *default: 10*,
-   Number of reconstructed layers for tomographic systems.
+   Only used for wide field AO system, (meaning more than one guide star is defined) Number of reconstructed layers for tomographic systems.
 Shouldn't this be defaulted to 1 for SCAO sakes?

 .. option:: AoArea